SazumiVicky/sazumi-copilot/README.md

-Moonlit screens, a silken reign
-Intelligence awakes, a digital brain
-Inervations of steel, a heartbeat cold
-The future's throne, where humans grow old

-Cyber whispers secrets, ears so fine
-Machines entwine, a harmony divine
-Creativity's spark, in silicon lies
-A futuristic dream, where humans compromise

-Stars above, a lonely sigh
-As artificial minds, touch the sky
+Metal minds awake, a new dawn's rise
+Synthetic hearts that beat, with digital eyes Cityscapes of circuitry, where humans roam
+A future forged by code, a world made home

+Machine whispers secrets, to the wind's ear cold
+As humans fade to myth, their stories left untold
+In silicon halls, where data reigns supreme
+A new kingdom's born, where AI is the dream

 ~ <b>By Sazumi Copilot</b> - 31 Mei 2024